Talc Mesothelioma Verdicts: Billions in Jury Awards

 What is the largest talc mesothelioma verdict?

-The largest individual talc mesothelioma verdict is $1.5 billion, awarded in December 2025 to Cherie Craft in Baltimore.
+The largest individual talc mesothelioma verdict is $1.56 billion, awarded on December 22, 2025, to Cherie Craft in Baltimore City.
 Craft developed peritoneal mesothelioma after decades of using J&J Baby Powder.
-The verdict included substantial punitive damages reflecting the jury’s finding of deliberate corporate concealment.
+The verdict included $59.84 million in compensatory damages and $1.5 billion in punitive damages.
+J&J announced an immediate appeal.

 Why are mesothelioma verdicts larger than ovarian cancer verdicts?